streamlit/docs/content/kb/using-streamlit/buttons.md

 ### Buttons to modify or reset other widgets

-When using a button to modify or reset another widget, it is the same as the above examples to modify `st.session_state`.
-However, there is an extra consideration that is very important: you cannot modify a key-value pair in `st.session_state` if the widget with that key has already been rendered on the page for the current page run.
+When a button is used to modify or reset another widget, it is the same as the above examples to modify `st.session_state`.
+However, an extra consideration
+exists: you cannot modify a key-value pair in `st.session_state` if the widget with that key has already been rendered on the page for the current page load.

 #### Don't do this